hanwenzhang123/fullstack-note/06-note/README.md

 - object behaves differently based on a finite number of states in your code (object behavior predictable based on its underlying state)
 - use conditional logic or switch statements to handle a bunch of different possibilities based on the state or data in your application

+#### Pipeline Design Patterns
+- set of automated processes and tools that allows both developers and operations professionals to work together to build and deploy code to a production environment for CI/CD in a deployable state at any point.

+#### Shared Component Architecture
+- build, distribute and collaborate over components to build multiple projects and applications
+- how to develop components independently but avoid the overhead of too many repositories
+- how to version, publish and manage each component individually
+- how to help others discover and adopt the components

+#### Micro-services Architecture
+- focuses on building many different small independen services that each do a single task and do one thing well
+- splits large applications into much smaller pieces that exist independently of each other.
+- like one server for chat server, one for caching, one do node.js only, one do Golang for concurrent task, one for message board
+- a flexible and efficient approach to designing software systems that are made up of small independent services that each have a specific and well-defined purpose.
+- consider => what goes into building, deploying, and updating an enterprise application => and break that work into more manageable, efficient batches.

+[[↑] Back to top](#table-of-contents)

+## MVC

 #### MVC Architecture
-- Browser communicate with Controller (involve with making decision), View sends requests to Controller
+- Browser communicates with Controller (involve with making decision), View sends requests to Controller
 - Controller talks to Model (data/database related)
-- Model will return the result back to Controller, Controller decides when it is ready to return the result to the browser (Controller renders on the Views)
+- Model will return the result back to Controller, and Controller decides when it is ready to return the result to the browser (Controller renders on the Views)

 #### Purpose of MVC
 - how the code should be organized and how the different parts of an application are separated for proper readability and debugging